yassinebenaid/bunster/README.md

 - **Security**: as you may guess, humans cannot read machine code, so why not to compile your scripts to such format.
 - **Modules**: something shell scripts lack is a module system, people want to share their code to be used by others, but the infrastructure doesn't allow them.
 Well, **Bunster** introduces a module system that allow you to publish your scripts as a modules consumed by other users.
 - **Performance**: the shell (including bash, zsh ...etc) rely on forking to run your scripts, this means, if you have a script of 3 commands, the shell will have to fork it self 3 times to run each command.
 This allows the shell to play with file descriptors and other resouces freely.
 But adds a lot of performance overhead. **Bunster** runs your entire scripts in a single process. and uses [goroutines](https://go.dev/tour/concurrency/1) for background commands. **Bunster** even has its own file descripor system managed by it's runtime. this means less syscalls, thus, better performance.

+> [!WARNING]
+> This project is in its early phase of development and is not yet ready for production.
+Not all features are implemented yet.
+But, plenty of them are already working. such as simple command invokation, redirections, environment variables and more.

+### Versionning
+**Bunster** follows [SemVer](https://semver.org/) system for release versionning.
+On each `v0.x.0` release, You would expect adding support for new features (can be new shell feature, improvement in the build process, some custom features ...etc.) .
+On each `v0.N.x` release, you would expect bug fixes and documentation enhancments.

+Once we reach the `v1.0.0`, you must expect a +90% of compatibility with `bash`.
+A module system, a [static assets embedding capabilities](https://pkg.go.dev/embed) and a plenty of other features to make `shell` scripts feel like any other modern programming language.

+Adding support for additional shells is not planned until our first stable release `v1`.
+All regarding contributions will remain open until then.

 ### Installation
 Checkout the [documentation](https://bunster.netlify.app) for different ways of installation.